NBA Rumors: Warriors ‘Would Surely Be Interested’ In Acquiring Anthony Davis, Per ‘ESPN’s Zach Lowe

-The Golden State Warriors became unstoppable when they succeeded to acquire Kevin Durant in the summer of 2016.
-Durant, Stephen Curry, Klay Thompson, Draymond Green, and Andre Iguodala formed the Warriors’ “Super Death Lineup” that could destroy any powerhouse teams in the league.
-After winning back-to-back NBA championship titles, the Warriors didn’t only retain that core but they also managed to address their weakness with the acquisition of All-Star center DeMarcus Cousins in the recent free agency.
+The Golden State Warriors became unstoppable when they acquired Kevin Durant in the summer of 2016.
+Durant, Stephen Curry, Klay Thompson, Draymond Green, and Andre Iguodala formed the Warriors’ “Super Death Lineup” that could destroy other powerhouse teams in the league.
+After winning back-to-back NBA championships, the Warriors didn’t only retain that core, but they also managed to address their weakness with the acquisition of All-Star center DeMarcus Cousins in the recent free agency.

 Though DeMarcus Cousins is still recovering from a torn Achilles, the Warriors could have a starting lineup featuring five NBA All-Stars when the real battle begins in the Western Conference Playoffs.
-Despite their star-studded roster, the Warriors are still being linked to superstars who could be available on the market before the February NBA trade deadline or in the 2019 NBA offseason.
+Despite their star-studded roster, the Warriors are still being linked to superstars who could be available on the market before the February NBA trade deadline, or in the 2019 NBA offseason.
 One of the big names who is frequently mentioned in trade rumors involving the Warriors is Anthony Davis of the New Orleans Pelicans.

 According to Zach Lowe of ESPN, the Warriors “would surely be interested” in adding Anthony Davis to their roster once he becomes officially available on the trading block.